 Then the Odyssey is about the coming home of Odysseus.
 Troy, then, is a great historical exploit that is told and written in poems for generations to come.
 Marilynne Robinson is saying in the age to come — after Christ returns and the kingdom is established and the new heavens and the new earth are in place — the last thousands of years of Church history that we are living in right now are going to be that balladry, they are going to be that.
 I think that is right.

-Here is my reasons.
+Here is my reason.
 What is history for?
-Psalm 145:10–12 says, “All your works shall give thanks to you, O LORD, and all your saints shall bless you!
+Psalm 145:10–12 says, “All your works shall give thanks to you, O Lord, and all your saints shall bless you!
 They shall speak of the glory of your kingdom and tell of your power, to make known to the children of man your mighty deeds, and the glorious splendor of your kingdom.”

 If Christ really is the center — the apex of redemptive history — for that apex to have its meaning, then the rest of history (of which it is the apex) has to be known and understood and celebrated as well.

 Here is another point.
 Revelation 15:3 says they sing the song of Moses in heaven.
 They sing the song of Moses, the servant of God and of the Lamb.
 Now the song of Moses is in Exodus 15 where they are singing about the triumphs of the people of God over Pharaoh.